 Close Your Curtains and Shades

 Letting the sun into your home to brighten it up is tempting, but it also raises the temperature.
 To save yourself from having to run the air to counteract this, close your curtains and shades during daylight hours.
-This will keep your home noticeably more cool.
+This will keep your home noticeably cooler.

 Cook and Eat Outside